| | | | | |

 Steering Wheels

 Simucube’s wheel lineup has grown considerably with the SC3 generation.
 Beyond the Valo GT-23 and the Tahko Round that I’d been familiar with, there’s now a full Savu family and the new Valo Evo open-wheel design.
-Their wheelbases are also compatible with many third-party wheels via quick-release adapters – you’re not locked in if you prefer Cube Controls or Precision Sim Engineering.
+Their wheelbases are also compatible with many third-party wheels via quick-release adapters – you’re not locked in if you prefer Cube Controls, Ascher Racing or Precision Sim Engineering.
+There are official Ascher Artura Pro/Sport and Ascher F64 V3 co-branded SKUs in the catalogue too if you want a wireless wheel sourced through Simucube.

 Savu Sport & Savu Pro